Deep Vein Thrombosis (DVT)

 Left untreated, a deep vein thrombosis (DVT) can break off and travel in the circulation, getting trapped in the lung, where it blocks the oxygen supply, causing heart failure.
 This is known as a pulmonary embolism, which can be fatal.
-With early treatment, people with DVT can reduce their chances of developing a life threatening pulmonary embolism to less than one percent.
-Blood thinners like heparin and coumadin are effective in preventing further clotting and can prevent a pulmonary embolism from occurring.
+With early treatment, people with DVT can reduce their chances of developing a life-threatening pulmonary embolism

-Thrombectomy also targets the clot (thrombus) directly, but this procedure’s purpose is to remove the clot from the body.
-Thrombectomy is also a catheter-directed procedure using fluoroscopy “real-time” guidance, which is performed in a hospital’s interventional radiology suit.
-This technique utilizes a thin, flexible catheter which is inserted directly into the thrombus (clot).
-A high-speed water jet is then used to create a vacuum effect and pull the thrombus into the catheter where it is broken into tiny pieces.
+Thrombectomy is used to target the clot directly and remove it from the body.
+Using fluoroscopy “real-time” guidance, a small catheter is inserted directly into the clot and a high-speed water jet is used to create a vacuum effect and pull the clot into the catheter where it is broken into tiny pieces.
 The fragments are then propelled through the catheter and out of the body.
-This quickly restores blood flow, resolves symptoms and removes the clot from the body.
+This quickly restores blood flow, resolves symptoms, and removes the clot from the body.